-- (2) Configuration types assigned to service templates and plug-ins by build and release operations - (4) Ability to display window items by service template configuration type and the user role - (5) Deletion and archiving of service templates, services, and tasks during build and release operations
+- (2) Configuration types assigned to service templates and plug-ins by debug and release operations - (4) Ability to display window items by service template configuration type and the user role - (5) Deletion and archiving of service templates, services, and tasks during build and release operations

-(2) Configuration types assigned to service templates and plug-ins by build and release operations
+(2) Configuration types assigned to service templates and plug-ins by debug and release operations

-JP1/AO assigns a configuration type to the service templates and plug-ins in a service template package (\.st) according to its stage in the development process (build or release).
+JP1/AO assigns a configuration type to the service templates and plug-ins in a service template package (.st) according to its stage in the development process (debug or release).
 The following table lists the configuration types assigned to service templates and plug-ins.

-Table A-2: Configuration types assigned b v build a and r elease operations Configuration Lyp00 addigilioa s y bana i
+Table A-2: Configuration types assigned by build and release operations

-Service template or plug-in Assigned configuration type When built When released Development service template Debug configuration Release configuration configuration) Release configuration Release configuration Debug configuration Release configuration
+Service template or plug-in Assigned configuration type When built When released Development service template Debug configuration Release configuration Plug-in# Basic plug-in or release plug-in (release configuration) Release configuration Release configuration Development plug-in (debug configuration) Debug configuration Release configuration